Ebeye Island: Demographics

 This is the second most populous island of the Marshall Islands, with Majuro being larger at about 25 thousand, as of the 2020s.
 These are much greater than the next populated islands at this time including Arno (~2 thousand), Jabor (~1200), and Wotje (~900).

 Ebeye is famed for being one of the most densely populated small islands on Earth.
+It has ten times the population of nearby historical homeland Kwajalein island, but only one tenth of the area.
 It is the sixth most densely populated island in the world as of the early 21st century.

 Refuge from nuclear fallout

 Some of the residents of Ebeye are refugees or descendants of refugees from the effects of the 15-megaton Castle Bravo nuclear test at Bikini Atoll on 1 March 1954.
 The detonation unexpectedly rained nuclear fallout and two inches (50 mm) of radioactive snow on nearby Rongelap Atoll, which had not been evacuated as had Bikini.
 The 1954 American authorities then evacuated Rongelap and were returned in 1957 with extensive medical surveillance.
 In 1985, Greenpeace evacuated the inhabitants of Rongelap to Mejato (island in Kwajalein atoll).
 Ebeye was the final destination for many of them.